Corporate Governance Report

 Bearing in mind METRO GROUP’s international expansion, the Supervisory Board should include both retail experts for Western European markets and individuals with in-depth experience in the growth regions of Eastern Europe and Asia.
 The current composition of the Supervisory Board fulfils this target.
 Employee representatives on the Board contribute experience from each of the group’s sales lines in Germany.
 Several shareholder representatives have national and international retail expertise.
 Furthermore, several have extensive experience in Eastern Europe and Asia.
 Two shareholder representatives are former METRO executives who have company-specific expertise.

-The representation of women and men on the Supervisory Board of METRO AG follows the regulations of the law on the equal participation of men and women in private sector and public sector management positions that became effective in 2015.
-The employee and shareholder representatives aim at fulfilling the gender quota of 30 per cent for the Supervisory Board of METRO AG separately, meaning that each side will have three women as members of the Supervisory Board in the future (status December 2015: two women as members each from the employee and shareholder sides).
+The representation of women and men on the Supervisory Board of METRO AG follows the regulations of the law on the equal participation of men and women in private-sector and public-sector management positions that became effective in 2015.
+The employee and shareholder representatives aim at fulfilling the gender quota of 30 per cent for the Supervisory Board of METRO AG separately.
+The Supervisory Board currently (as of November 2016) includes three female representtatives on the employee and shareholder side, respectively.

 Impartiality of the Supervisory Board

 In accordance with legal stipulations, the Supervisory Board of METRO AG is composed of ten employee representatives and ten shareholder representatives.
 At least five shareholder representatives are to be impartial in accordance with Subsection 5.4.2 of the German Corporate Governance Code.
 The current composition of the Supervisory Board of METRO AG fulfils this objective.

 Accounting and Audit Committee, impartiality of the committee chairperson